meltyourface/blank/posts/En-Sof/Lurianic-Cosmos-Kabbalistic-Emanations-and-Divine-Metaphysics/index.md

 9. Yesod (Foundation) – The bridge that connects the spiritual and material realms.
 10. Malkuth (Kingship) – The last emanation, embodying the divine presence in the earthly realm.

-Lurianic Metaphysics: Tzimtzum, Shevirat HaKelim, and Tikkun
+**Lurianic Metaphysics**: Tzimtzum, Shevirat HaKelim, and Tikkun

-Three central concepts underpin the metaphysical framework of Lurianic Kabbalah: Tzimtzum, Shevirat HaKelim, and Tikkun.
+**Three central concepts underpin the metaphysical framework of Lurianic Kabbalah**: Tzimtzum, Shevirat HaKelim, and Tikkun.

 Tzimtzum (Divine Contraction): In order for creation to emerge, the boundless light of En Sof had to undergo a process of contraction.
 This divine withdrawal allowed for the formation of an empty space, the primordial void, into which the cosmos could take shape.
 In a sense, this act of self-limitation symbolizes the ultimate sacrifice, as the infinite En Sof concealed itself to allow for the existence of a finite world.